fablabbcn/smartcitizen-docs/docs/Components/index.md

 ## Core

 The core system provides the logging, interface and management features creating a solid while highly configurable framework for environmental monitoring activities.
-Each of the modules is shown in the Figure below:
+It's made out of the two main components listed below:

 * [**Data Board**](/Components/boards/Data Board): A datalogger at the heart of the sensors architecure supporting the [Smart Citizen Kit](/Smart Citizen Kit) and the [Smart Citizen Stations](/Smart Citizen Station).